West “A” Street Improvement Project

 West City Limits to SW 5th Street

-Project Area Map The purpose of this project is to improve nearly 2.5 miles of the West “A” Street corridor beginning at the West City Limits extending east to the intersection of SW 5th Street.
+Project Area Map This project improved nearly 2.5 miles of the West “A” Street corridor beginning at the West City Limits extending east to the intersection of SW 5th Street.
 Improvements include:

 New Pavement